 The graduate degree program in anthropology is designed to provide broad training for students who wish to enter a Ph.D. program, prepare for undergraduate or community college teaching, or pursue a non-teaching career for which M.A.-level training in anthropology is appropriate and useful.
 The program emphasizes training in basic theory and methods.
-Beginning in the Fall 2015 semester, we follow a three-field approach to anthropology at the graduate level, meaning all students take a "core" class in each subfield (ethnology, physical anthropology, and archaeology), but can then specialize in their area of interest by taking elective courses and conducting thesis research.
+We follow a three-field approach to anthropology at the graduate level, meaning all students take a "core" class in each subfield (ethnology, physical anthropology, and archaeology), but can then specialize in their area of interest by taking elective courses and conducting thesis research.

 Dr. Brett A. Houk: Texas prehistory, Mesoamerica, Maya archaeology, ancient urban planning, Cultural

 Resource Management (CRM).

 Dr. Tamra Walter: Historic archaeology, Spanish Colonial Texas, coastal Ecuador.

 Dr. Lauren Miller Griffith: Tourism, pilgrimage, performance, martial arts, capoeira, sustainability, African diaspora, Latin America, Brazil, Belize, and the anthropology of higher education.